Links on Android Authority may earn us a commission. Learn more.

 The best microSD cards of 2021

 Many of us quickly run out of space on our cameras, laptops, phones, or game consoles.
-Additional storage is available in many forms, from high capacity external hard drives to the ultra-portable USB flash drives.
-If you’re looking to boost your smartphone or camera storage, however, a microSD card is the best way to go.
+Additional storage is available in many forms, from high-capacity external hard drives to ultra-portable USB flash drives.
+However, if you’re looking to boost your smartphone or camera storage, a microSD card is the best way to go.
 With the right adapters, you can use these storage cards with laptops and gaming consoles as well.
 Here’s everything you need to know about microSD cards and the best microSD cards you can buy.

 What to look for